simplecrypto/simplecoin/README.md

     grunt watch

 This should successfully start the development server if all is well.
-If not, taking a look at the uwsgi log can help.
+If not, taking a look at the webserver log or gunicorn log can help.

     tail -f websever.log
+    tail -f gunicorn.log

-It's also Usually I have this running in a possible that gunicorn is failing to start completely, in which case you can run it by hand to see what's going wrong.
+It's also possible that gunicorn is failing to start completely, in which case you can run it by hand to see what's going wrong.

     gunicorn simplecoin.wsgi_entry:app -p gunicorn.pid -b 0.0.0.0:9400 --access-logfile gunicorn.log